Samsung/tizen-docs/docs/application/tizen-studio/faq/faq.md

 # Frequently Asked Questions

-This page answers to the most commonly asked questions or errors that you may encounter while installing Tizen studio and developing apps in Tizen Studio.
+This page answers to the most commonly asked questions or errors that you may encounter while installing Tizen Studio and developing apps in Tizen Studio.

  <style>
          pre {